albertz/py_better_exchook/README.rst

 * `skorokithakis / tbvaccine <https://github.com/skorokithakis/tbvaccine>`__.
   Pretty-print Python tracebacks.
   Automatically highlights lines you care about.
-  Can print all locals of a frame.
+  Can print all locals of a frame
+  (but no selection of only relevant ones, no globals).
 * `alexmojaki / stack_data <https://github.com/alexmojaki/stack_data>`__.
   Extracts data from stack frames.
 * See `this <http://stackoverflow.com/questions/1308607/python-assert-improved-introspection-of-failure>`__